 OVERALL RISK : LOW

-Nice is a safe city with low rate of violent crime, but as any other large cities, tourists need to be careful in some neighborhoods.
-Squad of security is doing its best to improve security in the center of the city.
+Nice is a safe city with a low rate of violent crime, but like any other large city, tourists need to be careful in some neighborhoods.
+A squad of security is doing its best to improve security in the center of the city.
 The usual caution should be exercised making your way home on foot, especially at night.